Code-Institute-Submissions/CI-MS1-You-in-Africa/README.md

 * To be able to easily donate and increase donations.

-* Create a website that is visually appealing, and fully responsive on all devices and screen sizes.
+* Create a visually appealing website, and fully responsive on all devices and screen sizes.

 Customer Goals:
 * Website clear and user friendly.
 Explain as much as possible about the project, but keep it short and simple to not overwhelm.